 At the closing, the Company also agreed to pay a facility fee of 1.00% of the 2015 Term Loan Facility commitment.
 In addition, the Company issued warrants exercisable for a total of 114,436 shares of its common stock to the lenders at an exercise price of \$2.84 per share, and with a term of ten years.
-Upon issuance, the fair value of a warrant liability of \$0.3 million was recorded in the accompanying balance sheet.
+Upon issuance, the fair value of a warrant liability of \$0.3 million was recorded in the accompanying balance sheet and is being revalued at each balance sheet date until the warrants are exercised or expire.

 The 2015 Term Loan Facility contains customary representations and warranties and customary affirmative and negative covenants applicable to the Company, and also includes defined customary events of default.
-As of March 31, 2016, the Company was in compliance with the terms of the term loan covenants and there were no identified events of default.
+As of June 30, 2016, the Company was in compliance with the term loan covenants and there were no identified events of default.